Aqovia/windows-azure-storage-wordpress/readme.txt

 1. To activate the plugin, log in into the WordPress as administrator and navigate to list of plugins.
 Then check the associated checkbox for the plugin and click on "Activate" link.

 == Changelog ==
+= 2.0.3 =
+* Fixed issues if file uploads initially weren't handled by this plugin but were so later on

+= 2.0.2 =
+* Updated to use Windows Azure SDK for PHP 0.4.0 from https://github.com/WindowsAzure/azure-sdk-for-php (tested on WP 3.8.1)
+* Fixed bad header issues when calling SetBlobProperties, also retains previous properties info on content type etc.

+= 2.0.1 =
+* Enables setting of default cache-control header for uploaded files and changing it later either individually or via bulk update
+* For faster access keeps cache-control data stored in local metadata db (but always in sync with Azure container if changed in WP)
+* Note: extension enabled only if "Use Windows Azure Storage for default upload" is ticked in Settings > Windows Azure

 = 2.0 =
 * Updated to use Windows Azure SDK for PHP from https://github.com/WindowsAzure/azure-sdk-for-php and fixed to work with Wordpress 3.4.1